EPL: Liverpool beat Manchester City in thriller to edge closer to title

-Emotional Gerrard warns Reds have a long way to go despite extending lead over Chelsea after thrilling win over rivals Man City
+Emotional captain Steven Gerrard warns Reds have a long way to go despite extending lead over Chelsea after thrilling win 3-2 over rivals Manchester City in their English Premier League clash

 London: An emotional Liverpool captain Steven Gerrard admitted yesterday's 3-2 victory over Manchester City was "the longest 90 minutes" of his life as the Reds claimed the scalp of their biggest rivals in the race for the English Premier League title.